 The SUM calculator will take raw usability metrics and convert them into a SUM score with confidence intervals.
-The analyst needs to provide the raw metrics on a task-by-task basis and know the opportunity for errors.
+The analyst needs to provide the raw metrics on a task-by-task basis and know the opportunity for errors (if measuring errors).
 SUM will automatically calculate the maximum acceptable task time, or it can be provided.
-This calculator is an Excel based version of the UsabilityScorecard except that it can only combine 4 measures (time, errors, sat and completion) and does not graph the results.
+This calculator can combine 3 or 4 measures (time, ease, completion and optionally errors).

 Learn More: UX Measurement Boot Camp